Father’s Day Golf Cake

 Related: How to Make a Costco Cake Look Like a Work of Art

-We don’t all have endless hours and free afternoons to spend on decorating a cake—which is why buying one from the grocery store is a great baking hack.
+We don’t all have endless hours and free afternoons to spend decorating a cake—which is why buying one from the grocery store is a great baking hack.
 Sheet cakes from the store often taste delicious, they’re simply lacking a bit when it comes to their appearance.
-Our decorating technique is easy (especially if the kids chip in) and is sure to impress dad.
-Feel free to start by buying his favorite type of cake, whether that’s chocolate, vanilla, or even red velvet, which will make the whole thing seem even more personalized.
-To learn how to make it, watch here.
+Our decorating technique is easy (especially if the kids chip in) and is sure to impress.
+Start by buying your favorite variety of cake, then personalize it by following these step-by-step instructions.